Business Travel Statistics: Welcome Aboard, Frequent Flyer

 With the United States spending more than $292 billion on business travel alone, China has reportedly reached a figure of $346.50 billion that funded their international corporate exploits.

-China’s economic boom has launched the country’s corporate traveler to the very top of global business travel statistics.
-China dominates both regional and international statistics, with Japan and South Korea as traditional high-spenders in the region.
+China’s economic boom has launched the country’s corporate traveler to the very top of global business travel.
+China dominates both regional and international travel, with Japan and South Korea as traditional high-spenders in the region.

 However, other players in the Asia-Pacific market, like India and Indonesia are making an appearance in the global business travel sector by growing at an incredible rate.